 Based on the above analysis, the number of pruning operations could be reduced from 20 to 15 for the worst case of the regular merge list.
 More important, the bottleneck is changed from 4 × 4 blocks to larger blocks.

+In addition, it is proposed to only compare HMVP candidates with up to two candidates (i.e., the first two if available) to further reduce the number of pruning.